-Their coffee is always changing not just in terms of flavor and roast profile, but specifically regarding the country or growing region that the beans are sourced from.
+What differentiates Atlas from other coffee subscriptions is that their coffee is always changing, not just in terms of flavor and roast profile, but specifically regarding the country or growing region that the beans are sourced from.

-They even have a reward program, much like a frequent flyer program, that earns you extra goodies like store credit or free shipping as you travel the world with them.
+They even have a rewards program, much like a frequent flyer program, that earns you extra goodies like store credit or free shipping as you travel the world with them.

 While this approach can be a bit more expensive, it allows them to expect more professional, high-quality efforts from the farms that they work with, which in turn yields both better profits for the farmers as well as elite beans from their crops.

 The ordering process couldn’t be simpler: sign up, pick the roast types you like from “light to medium” or “medium to dark” (or leave it up to Atlas to send you a variety of roasts).
 You can also choose between whole bean or pre-ground options.
 Then select the quantity (6, 12, or 24 ounces of coffee) and frequency (two or four weeks), give them your payment information, and wait for great coffee to show up.

 Where they lose a point: some other subscription services have technology that lets you narrow down the beans that have the specific flavor and aroma characteristics you’re looking for.
 With Atlas, you’re essentially paying for their considerable expertise in delivering you a curated coffee experience from around the world (that’s why they’re called Atlas… get it?)